gsreynolds/azure_keyvault/README.md

 * Storing the secret in a Chef encrypted data bag
 * Storing the secret in a protected file much like the Chef `encrypted_data_bag_secret` file used to access Chef encrypted data bags.

-# Recipes

-## default.rb

-The default recipe installs the `azure` Ruby gem, which this cookbook requires in order to work with the Azure API.
-Make sure that the azure_keyvault recipe is in the node or role `run_list` before any resources from this cookbook are used.

-    "run_list": [
-      "recipe[azure_keyvault]"
-    ]

-The `gem_package` is created as a Ruby Object and thus installed during the Compile Phase of the Chef run.

 # Helpers

 ## akv_vault_secret

 This helper will allow you to retrieve a secret from an azure keyvault.

-If you don't provide an spn, `akv_get_secret` will assume you're using an Managed Service Identity.
+### Using SPN:
 ```ruby
 spn = {
   'tenant_id' => '11e34-your-tenant-id-1232',